 We need to be aware of sanctions or restrictions when doing business around the world.
-If we break trade restrictions, it could damage the trust our clients have in us, and might result in penalties for the business and our employees.
+If we break trade restrictions, it could damage the trust our clients have in us, damage our reputation, and might result in penalties for the business and our employees.